 - a quick intro to Taco Tuesday

 - overview for using Taco Tuesday templates to make your own games (print or virtual) again and again

 - access to a free pre-made digital game for Spanish cognates, exclusive for you (not available on TPT!)

 - a surprise for your French teacher friends!

 The resources above also include VIDEO SUPPORTS, which can also be found as you make your way through this post!
 If you’d prefer to watch them later, have no fear.
 Many of the videos are provided in the resources themselves, too.

 When we were thrown into virtual learning in the spring, I tried to make Taco Tuesday work in a few different ways.
 I made at-home versions, and I also recorded myself giving clues.
 After playing around with different options, I have decided that THIS is absolutely the best one!
 This is the only way my students are able to compete against one another synchronously, as if we were together in class.
-I have added this virtual update to the editable templates, so please re-download your copy for your free exciting update.
+I have added this virtual update to ALL of my existing Taco Tuesday games as well as to the editable templates, so please re-download your copies for your free exciting updates!